turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlebuilder_api.rst

         The total life time of the particles animation.

     ``animationRange``
-        A `Vector2` object whose values are the normalised texture columns representing the start and end of this particles animation in the texture.
+        A `Vector2` object whose values are the normalized texture columns representing the start and end of this particles animation in the texture.
 This is used when creating particles in the system to match the created particle to its animation in the texture.

 ``attribute``
     A dictionary of normalized attribute properties to be passed to the shaders, each normalized system attribute will be represented in the dictionary as an object with the following fields: